awsdocs/aws-codecommit-user-guide/doc_source/pull-requests.md

 ![\[The source and destination branches for a pull requests, showing the relationship between before and after commits\]](http://docs.aws.amazon.com/codecommit/latest/userguide/images/codecommit-pull-request-concepts.png)

-The pull request displays the differences between these two branches, so users can view and comment on the changes\.
+The pull request displays the differences between the tip of the source branch and the latest commit on the destination branch when the pull request is created, so users can view and comment on the changes\.
 You can update the pull request in response to comments by committing and pushing changes to the source branch\.

 ![\[Adding a comment on a line in a pull request.\]](http://docs.aws.amazon.com/codecommit/latest/userguide/images/codecommit-pull-request-comment.png)